Kzang7066/MyPygame/README.md

 #All in all, the key functionality cover game generation, sliding logic, solving animations and interactivity which are basically the core of the playable puzzle game.

-2.WRITING TEST CASES

-A. Game Board Generation.
-    - Its normal successful operation is generating a standard 4*4 game board and verifying that it contains a value of 1-15 in a correct order with one blank space.

-  Edge Cases: Generating a board with 0 row or columns, verify it raises an error or returns a default 1x1 board.

-  Data Validation: Pass rows but not columns or vice versa, verify fails or uses defaults.